-Pieris japonica 'Variegata' is a shrub or a small tree, up to 13.1 feet (4 m) tall.
+Pieris japonica 'Variegata' is a shrub or a small tree that grows up to 13.1 feet (4 m) tall.
 It is a colored form of Pieris japonica.
-Its leaves are dark green and glossy with bright white margins which turn pink in autumn.
+Its leaves are dark green and glossy with bright white margins which turn pink in fall.
 New leaves emerge coppery red.
-Well established plants grown under good conditions bear long racemes of small, white flowers.
+Well established plants grown under good conditions bear long racemes of small white flowers.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).